Vipavas/Past-Project-Experience/README.md

 # Past-Project-Experience
-This repository will include the past projects, some of them are the group project that I have done with my team.
+This repository will include the past projects, some of them are the group projects that I have done with my team.

 1. Data Mining Project\
 The objective is to compare the performance of these three methods, kNN, Naïve Bayes and classification trees on the orange juice data.
 We will try to predict the class of the new data and observe the performances by using techniques that we have learned in data mining class.